lorne-luo/open-commit/README.md

 - **Automatic Push:** Push committed changes to remote repository with `--push` flag.
 - **Advanced Customization:** Fine-tune commit messages with various flags and options.
 - **Smart Issue Detection:** Automatically detects and references issue numbers from branch names.
+- **Multi-Provider Support:** Works with OpenAI, Anthropic, and any OpenAI-compatible API endpoints.
-- **Custom API Endpoints:** Configure custom base URLs for Google Gemini API endpoints.
+- **Custom API Endpoints:** Configure custom base URLs for any AI provider.

 ---